UKHomeOffice/callisto-timecard-restapi/docs/features/record-flexible-change-in-timecard.md

 ## Considerations

 1. The persistence of a FlexChange touches multiple entities in the TimeCard container's data store.
 The changes must be atomic
+2. The `add FlexChange` command does two things - it creates a `FlexChange` and it creates or modifies a `TimeEntry`.
+When this command gets implemented as a RESTful endpoint it may not belong under the resources/ path.
+This command is more of an process command as opposed to a resource command.
+More reading on this topic here - [Process driven REST API design](https://hackernoon.com/process-driven-rest-api-design-75ca88917582)

 ## Out of scope